ElhamTimory/Elham-Timory-AI-Portfolio/Lab-04-Chihuahua-vs-Muffin/README.md

 1. Open `L04_Elham_Timory_ITAI1378.ipynb` in Google Colab.
 2. Run the cells from top to bottom.
-3. The notebook will clone the public dataset repository.
-4. Allow the notebook to load and preprocess the images.
+3. Allow the notebook to download the image dataset.
-5. Run the training cell for all 10 epochs.
+4. Run the model-training cell.
-6. Review the training and validation results.
+5. Review the training and validation results.
-7. View the sample predictions at the end of the notebook.
+6. View the sample predictions at the end of the notebook.

-A GPU can be used, but the notebook can also run on a CPU.
+The notebook can run on a CPU, although a GPU may make training faster.

 ## Sample Results